IB Students Help Underprivileged Children In Cambodia As Part Of Their Community Service Programme

 Taylor's College imparts the 3Ls (Learning, Leadership and Life Skills) to all students, and also hone the 5Cs (collaboration, creative thinking and problem solving, communication, creativity and innovation and cultural adaptation) in them, to ensure they are ready to face the competition at the world's top universities and in the workplace, besides overcoming life challenges.

-2017 got off to a flying start for Taylor’s College as a total of 248 recipients from the South Australian Matriculation (SAM) /SACE International attained ATAR 80 and above in the 2016 South Australian Certificate of Education (SACE)READ MORE
+Taylor’s College SACE International students attained ATAR 80 and above in the 2016 South Australian Certificate of Education (previously known as South Australian Matriculation)READ MORE